aoverholtzer/blog.aoverholtzer.github.io/Content/posts/2021-09-01-catalyst-status-menu.md

 }
 ```

-This simply shows the popover relative to the status item, or closes the popover if it’s already showing.
+This shows the popover relative to the status item, or closes the popover if it’s already showing.

 At this point, you should be able to **Run** your status menu target.
 The little tornado icon should appear in the menu bar, and clicking it should show a popover.

 ## Add to Catalyst Project

+Now let’s switch back to our main target, which is our Mac Catalyst app.
+How do we embed our little status menu app into our main app?

 1. Add menu’s product to dependencies
 2. add “copy” build stage